 Distant water will not extinguish the nearby fire

-Anything can be achieved with persistence. ?.
-The old story ➚ is that an old man wanted to move a mountain that blocked his path.
+Anything can be achieved with persistence.
+The famous story ➚ is that an old man wanted to move a mountain that blocked his path.
 Despite widespread cynicism he and his descendents gradually wore down the mountain.
 Mao Zedong used this proverb to persuade people that the seemingly impossible was achievable.
-One version of the story has the gods taking pity on the old man and removing the mountain with mighty powers
+One version of the story has the gods taking pity on the old man and removing the mountain with their magical powers.

 Cloud and mists disperse

 Asking a fox for its skin